-Your ECT is entitled to access a programme of development.
-Engagement with our ECF programme is measured through interaction with the content and attendance at seminars.
-It is the responsibility of the school to monitor engagement and support you and your ECT to utilise the support provided in the best way possible.
-It is expected that you and your ECT complete self-directed study and attend seminars.
-A report will be generated to detail engagement, and this will be shared with your ECF Lead / induction tutor at the end of each module.
+The ECF specifies an entitlement to a programme of development.
+Engagement with the programme is measured through interaction with the content and attendance at seminars.
+It is the responsibility of the school to monitor engagement and support their ECTs and mentors to utilise the support provided in the best way possible.
+It is expected that ECTs and mentors engage with self-directed study and attend seminars.
+A report will be generated to detail the ECT's and mentor's engagement.
+This report will be sent to ECF Leads / induction tutors at the end of each module.
 Your delivery partner will escalate any concerns with engagement to the ECF Lead / induction tutor.
-At any point across the year, you can review your ECT's completion of retrieval quizzes via the Brightspace platform, which is accessed through My Teach First.
-You can remind yourself how to do this by returning to the induction modules in year one.
+At any point across the year, the mentor can review the ECT's completion of retrieval quizzes via the Brightspace platform, which is accessed through My Teach First.
+The mentor can remind themselves of how to do this by returning to the induction modules in year one.